adamulacha/My-DevOps-Journey/README.md

 ### Projects
 <br>**When**<br>
+February 2019 -
+<br><br>**Project Description**<br>
+Tranquility Base is the official GFT branding for the reference architecture project that started in October 2018.

+The goal of this project was to demonstrate on Google UK HQ on 7th March 2019 the following:
+- How to build a modern application architecture using microservices
+- How to use Google Cloud to achieve this
+- How GFT can help roll this architecture out in a highly regulated industry such as financial services
+<br><br>**Responsibilites**<br>
+- Deploying Jenkins GKE Cluster using Terraform and Helm
+- Implementing CI/CD pipeline using Jenkins:
+1) automated process from code change in Google Repository, building Docker images and putting them in Google Registry to development environment (Google Kubernetes Engine Cluster) with five microservices
+2) communication between different GCP projects
+3) automated process of Canary Releases
+4) full pipeline for Google Conference
+- Implementing autoscaling and health checks (liveness and readiness probes)
+- Implemented Grafana dashboard for autoscaling purpose
+<br><br>**Technologies Used**<br>
+- Kubernetes
+- Google Kubernetes Engine
+- Google Cloud Platform
+- Docker
+- Istio
+- Jenkins
+- Terraform
+- Prometheus
+- Grafana
+- Helm
+- Linux

+---
+<br><br>**When**<br>
 November 2018 - January 2019
 <br><br>**Project Description**<br>
-Re-engineering ofthe client's Trade Surveillance platform for scalability, performance and ease of implementing new features to the platform and on-boarding with new clients.
+Re-engineering of the client's Trade Surveillance platform for scalability, performance and ease of implementing new features to the platform and on-boarding with new clients.
 The platform architecture was redefined to meet the above requirements.
 The system analyzed incoming market data from the fraud detection perspective and raise real-time alerts based on predefined rules.
 <br><br>**Responsibilites**<br>
 * Productionization of the platform
 * Coordinating technical activities with the client's team